Hormones of Hunger and Satiety and Timing of Digestion

 What is breakfast?

 Breakfast is unique because it breaks a time of fasting (after a night of sleep).
-You are considered a breakfast eater if you eat your first meal of the day following your longest period of sleep, within 2 to 3 hours of waking and if your meal contains food or beverage from at least one food group.
-This is why The Livy Method recommends eating within 2.5 hours of waking if you are active once awake.
+You are considered a breakfast eater if you eat your first meal of the day following your longest period of sleep, within 2-3 hours of waking and if your meal contains food or beverage from at least one food group.
+This is why The Livy Method recommends eating within 2.5 hours of waking.

-Eating a breakfast that is high in protein has been shown to be one of the best methods of reducing post meal cravings and increasing dopamine levels, but also decreasing a blunted response to it.
+Eating a breakfast that is higher in protein is one of the best methods of reducing post-meal cravings and increasing dopamine levels, but also decreasing a blunted response to it.
 Protein contains amino acids, several of which are the building blocks of dopamine.
-Thus, increasing protein consumption has been suggested to increase the production of dopamine in the body!
+Thus, increasing protein consumption has been suggested to increase the production of dopamine in the body.

-There is also compelling data that shows improved satiety and reduced appetite with the consumption of a high-protein breakfast in normal-weight individuals!!!
+There is also compelling data that shows improved satiety and reduced appetite with the consumption of a higher-protein breakfast in normal-weight individuals.

 Should you eat breakfast?